ernestquarshie/Tribute-website/README.md

 # Tribute-website
 A tribute website in honor of Leonardo DaVinci.
 This website is built using HTML and CSS.
-It is also a required project to access a [freecodecamp's](https://www.freecodecamp.org/) Responsive Web Design to Certification.
+It is also a required project to access a [freecodecamp's](https://www.freecodecamp.org/) Responsive Web Design Certification.

 ## Demo
 ![Tribute-website mobile demo](./Demo-Images/phoneview_1.png "mobile view")